clitetailor/react-epic/docs/StoreAndDI.md

 When you app size grows, chance you need to enlarge the store.
 Sometimes, showing the relationships between parts of the store is so complex that maybe you want to have a better understanding about the architecture of Store and DI in React Epic.

-There're two ways of DI in React Epic.
+There're two ways to work with DI in React Epic.
 The natural way and the offical way.
-The natural way is you just somehow connect the store all together.
-The offical way is to use `runEpic`.
+The natural way is you just connect parts of the store not using `runEpic` and the offical way is to use `runEpic`.
 You know that `runEpic` is such a detour way and seems to be redundant.
-It's just fine if you don't unsubscribe to a subscription even if the app have ended without any errors because.
+It's fine if you don't unsubscribe to a subscription even if the app have ended without any errors because.
 Any subscription in React DOM has been safetly unsubscribe via `<Subscribe />`.
 Even if you use `WithRx` decorator, it would use `<Subscribe />` internally.
 So if your app have ended, the store system still works perfectly without DOM nodes.
 So the decision of whether to use `runEpic` is that: do you want your store system can run after React DOM have breakdown.
 It's fifty fifty choice.
-The fact that it's okey to leave the system runs after React DOM has cleaned-up or if you want to share the store between React Apps to show that your app is brilliant (for example, you have multiple ReactDOM mount points so that you can pick them anywhere in your app), this is okey.
+The fact that it's okey to leave the system runs after React DOM has cleaned-up or if you want to share the store between React Apps to show that your app is brilliant (for example, you have multiple ReactDOM mount points so that you can pick any of them anywhere in your app).
 But it's the very rare case.

 Another reason to consider is would you like your store to be reused after you browser hot reload.
 For example this show how different between two versions: